PrefectHQ/terraform-provider-prefect/CONTRIBUTING.md

 - make
 - golang 1.17: `brew install go`

-## CICD

-To release a new version:

-- Make sure you are on the main branch
-- Set `$version` to the next version
-- Tag and push: `git tag $version && gps --tags`

 ## Developing

 Run `make` to see all options for development, test, and publish.